Random Album Title

 Random Album Title is the third studio album by Canadian electronic music producer Deadmau5, released by Ultra Records and Mau5trap on September 2, 2008.
 The album includes the singles "Faxing Berlin", "Not Exactly" and "I Remember" (with Kaskade).
 Following the success of "I Remember" in the UK, Random Album Title later entered the UK Albums Chart at number 31 in May 2009.

 Songs

 The track "Slip" is named after its hook, which intentionally falls out of time with the beat and melody of the song.

 The original mix of "Faxing Berlin" is 8:37 compared to the mixed album version's length, which is only 2:36.
 Combined with its preceding acoustic piano intro on the continuous mix version it is 4:15.
 On the unmixed version, both these tracks are replaced by the original mix.

 The track "Arguru" was written in memory of Juan Antonio Arguelles Rius (nicknamed Arguru), an audio software developer and musician.
 The composition of the 2010 song "I Said" by deadmau5 and Chris Lake (who also co-wrote "Arguru") would later be similar to the song.

 Track listing

+The track “Faxing Berlin” was removed from vinyl and streaming track lists due to label issues.